Computer-Aided-Navigation-Equipment/.github/profile/README.md

-# Smart CANE: Computer-Aided Navigation Empowering the Visually Impaired
+# SMART CANE: Computer-Aided Navigation Empowering the Visually Impaired

 ## Done by